creationix/nstore/README.markdown

 # nStore

-A simple in-process document store for node.js
+A simple in-process document store for node.js. nStore uses a safe append-only data format for quick inserts, updates, and deletes.
+Also a index of all documents and their exact location on the disk is stored in in memory for fast reads of any document.
+This append-only file format means that you can do online backups of the datastore using simple tools like rsync.
+The file is always in a consistent state.

 ## Setup

-All the examples assume this basic setup
+All the examples assume this basic setup.
+Currently it reads an existing file if it exists using blocking I/O.  Then means the nStore function is blocking and doesn't need a callback.
+The cost of this is that large databases take a long time (relatively) to load.
+My test with a 1,000,000 document collection takes about 14 seconds to load.
+I may change this api in the future to use the faster non-blocking I/O.

     // Load the library
     var nStore = require('nstore');